The Indian Stock Market. Photo: KnowInsiders

 Section 1: From 03:30 PM to 03:40 PM

-In these 10 minutes, the closing prices of stocks are calculated by taking the weighted average of the stock prices traded between 03:00 PM and 03:30 PM.
-The closing prices of indices like Sensex and Nifty are calculated by considering the weighted average prices of all the securities that are listed in that index.
+During these 10 minutes, the closing prices of stocks are calculated by taking the weighted average of the stock prices traded between 03:00 PM and 03:30 PM.
+The closing prices of indices such as the Sensex and Nifty are calculated by taking the weighted average price of all securities listed in the index.

 Section 2: From 03:40 PM to 04:00 PM